haimkastner/castnet-blog/contents/en/blog/flashing-tasmota-on-sonoff-rf-bridge.md

 ### Opening the device

-*First of all, unplug the device from the power, and do not connect it until flashing process finished*
+*First of all, unplug the device from the power source, and do not connect it until flashing process is done*

 The device consists of two parts, which are connected with 4 screws.

 <image-responsive class="center" imageURL="blog/flashing-sonoff-rf/device-screws.jpg"  alt="Device screws"/>

-After the device opening, the board should look like this:
+After you have opened the device, the board should look like this:

 <image-responsive class="center" imageURL="blog/flashing-sonoff-rf/device-opend.jpg"  alt="Device opend"/>

 Now, gently and carefully remove the board from the top of the plastic.
-And the board should look like this:
+The board should look like this:

 <image-responsive class="center" imageURL="blog/flashing-sonoff-rf/device-board.jpg"  alt="Device board"/>

-Gently lift the thick black part with the white sticker at 90-degree.
+Gently lift the thick black part with the white sticker at 90-degrees.
-(Careful to not to tear \ severed it from the board).
+(Be careful to not sever it from the board).

-Make sure to look like this:
+Make sure that it looks like this:

 <image-responsive class="center" imageURL="blog/flashing-sonoff-rf/device-board-ready.jpg"  alt="Device board ready"/>